Treatment for cancer of the vulva

 Chemotherapy uses drugs to cure or control cancer.
 It is often given after surgery (adjuvant) and can be used alone or with radiotherapy.
 The drugs usually used in the treatment of vaginal cancer include:

-See the booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information, or learn more about chemotherapy here.
+See the booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information, or learn more about chemotherapy here.

 Advanced cancer is when the cancer has spread to other tissues and organs.
 If it spreads in the area around the vulva, it is called local spread.
 It can also spread to distant areas of the body.
 This is called secondary cancer or metastatic cancer.